 You would have seen the recent proliferation of instafamous hair growth shampoos.
 These so-called wonder hair growth products claim they can cause hair to grow super fast while preventing breakage using simple organic, vegan friendly ingredients.
 Stinging Nettle Extract advertised as a natural DHT blocker is supposed to reduce hair loss, however as it's listed last on the list of ingredients, we can assume minimal amounts are included.
 No doubt not even close to a therapeutic quantity.

-The other ingredients in these shampoos, which are headlined to grow hair, include argan oil, castor oil, peppermint oil, horsetail extract and rosemary oil.
+The other ingredients in these shampoos, which are headlined to grow hair, include argan oil, castor oil, horsetail extract and rosemary oil.
 After investigating all of these ingredients, we found there is very little scientific evidence of hair growth behind any of these oils.

-The natural oils including argan oil, horsetail extract and rosemary oil may contain minerals and vitamins which could nourish the hair, but there is no evidence that these cause hair to actually grow.
-The properties in these, and many other oils, could be good for repairing dry hair and preventing itchy scalps but again, certainly not for restoring hair follicles.
+The natural oils including argan oil, horsetail extract and rosemary oil contain minerals and vitamins which nourish the hair, but there is no evidence that these cause hair to actually grow.
+The properties in these, and many other oils, could be good for repairing dry hair and preventing itchy scalps but again, certainly not for restoring dormant hair follicles.
 In fact during our research we spoke with some manufacturers of hair oils, and discovered that argan oil is among the worst of the ingredients.
 It is a cheap low quality oil used as a filler and you find it in most of these current "fad" hair growth shampoos and oils.

 Let's face it, if there was a shampoo that could grow hair, there'd be no bald men!